 After fighting off the cold I brought with me from the States and adjusting to the time difference, I’m starting to settle in to my stay in Scotland’s capital city.

 The shower is so small I can barely turn around, but there’s plenty of pressure.
 A duvet on the bed but no cover sheet.
 All is brand new.

 I bought groceries for my studio at Sainsbury’s, although I am unfamiliar with most of the brands.
-The Scots love their sweets; the selection of baked goods, biscuits (cookies) and marmalade was extensive.
+The Scots love their sweets—the selection of baked goods, biscuits (cookies), and marmalade was extensive.
 Not so much the fresh produce.
 Doing laundry at the hotel is expensive.
 One load cost £2.50 ($4.50) to wash and £1 ($1.80) to dry.
-Fortunately, I’m not traveling with many clothes!
+Fortunately, I’m not traveling with many clothes.

 There is a coffee shop or bakery on every corner and twice that many sandwich shops and pubs.
 No discernible fast-food brands, which does not mean the cheese-and-bacon breakfast sandwiches are healthy.
-“Take-away” is common, as most have limited seating.
+“Take-away” is common, as most establishments have limited seating.
 They all close in the early afternoon except the pubs, of course.
 Tipping is not expected, but I usually round up to the nearest pound.
 Extravagant Americans!

-The Scots are friendly.
-And funny.
-Stopped at Cadenhead’s Whisky Shop on the Royal Mile for an explanation of whisky making.
-(They spell “whisky” without the “e.”)
-I told the owner about my upcoming journey around the Highlands (distillery country) and my concern about driving on the left side of the road.
+I stopped at Cadenhead’s Whisky Shop on the Royal Mile for an explanation of whisky making.
+(They spell whisky without the e.)
+I told the owner about my upcoming journey around the Highlands and my concern about driving on the left side of the road.
 “No worries,” he said.
 “It’s all single lane in the Highlands.
 There is no left side of the road.”